Telegram Channel Link: Paid Access Entry Point

 Photo via Pexels

 The biggest link mistake is sharing a raw invite link instead of a payment page.
 Once that invite link leaks — and it will leak — anyone can join without paying.
-A single shared screenshot in a Discord server or a forwarded message can cost you dozens of paying members.
+A single screenshot shared in a Discord server or a forwarded message can cost you dozens of paying members.

 Here are the most common mistakes and how to fix them: